dzerihun/GPA-Econometrics-Project/README.md

 ## Acknowledgements

-We would like to thank Dr. Ngwunui Azenui for his guidance and support throughout this project.
+We would like to thank Dr. Ngwunui Azenui for her guidance and support throughout this project.

 ## License